New Ulm, Minnesota: Polka capital of the nation

+Parking meter checker stands by his police vehicle in 1974, which is imprinted with the German word for police (Polizei), part of the town's highlighting its German ethnic origins.
+Photo by Flip Schulke.

 Music has always been part of life in New Ulm, especially with the arrival of the musically inclined Sudeten Germans in the 1870s.

 Whoopee John Wilfahrt's career opened the door to what became known as "Old-Time" music.
 After him, other local bands such as those led by Harold Loeffelmacher, Babe Wagner, Elmer Scheid, and Fezz Fritsche kept New Ulm well known around the state and region.
 They even produced nationally popular recordings.

 With the opening of George's Ballroom and the New Ulm Ballroom and the start of KNUJ radio station in the 1940s, New Ulm billed itself as the "Polka Capital of the Nation".
 New Ulm's Polka Days were known worldwide by polka lovers.
 The festival was held each year in July.
 Polka Bands played on Minnesota Street and people danced and drank beer until well past midnight.

-Parking meter checker stands by his police vehicle which is imprinted with the German word for police (Polizei).
-It is part of the town's highlighting its German ethnic origins.
-New Ulm, Minnesota, July 1974.